Find advice and answers from our support team fast or get in touch

 Forming a PSC has many benefits.
 Firstly, the liability of the sole contractor becomes limited.
 Secondly, it provides a more formal and professional way to present services to their clients.
 Also, company form of business structure enables managing taxes efficiently.

-You can reclaim VAT on following purchases and services made before registering into VAT:
+You can reclaim VAT on the following purchases and services made before registering into VAT:

 It is worth noting that you can only reclaim VAT on supplies for the business which is now registered for VAT.
-Also, these supplies must be used for ‘business purpose’ only.
+Also, these supplies must be used for ‘business purposes’ only.

 Click here to read more about claiming back VAT.

-A VAT return generally covers period of 3 months.
-These period of 3 months is called VAT accounting period.
+You usually submit a VAT return to HMRC every 3 months.
+This period of time is known as your ‘accounting period.
 However, your VAT accounting period will comprise of 12 months in case you have opted for VAT Annual Accounting Scheme.

-Generally, the due date for submitting the return online is 1 calendar month and 7 days after the end of a VAT accounting period.
-Accounting period varies from business to business.
-The deadline for businesses which opt for annual accounting schemeis different.
+The due date for submitting the vat return online is 1 month and 7 days after the end of a VAT accounting period.

-Generally, the due date for submitting the return online and paying HMRC are usually the same - 1 calendar month and 7 days after the end of a VAT accounting period.
-You need to allow time for the payment to reach HMRC’s account.
-The due date for businesses which opt for annual accounting scheme is different.
+The due date for submitting the return online and paying HMRC are usually the same - 1 month and 7 days after the end of a VAT accounting period.

 If you opt for annual accounting scheme you need to file VAT return only once a year.
 Your VAT accounting period will comprise of 12 months.
 The VAT return shall be due in 2 months from the end of VAT accounting period.